A Wave Of Exercise

 The Exercise

-US, (Exercise United States) program will always take
+US (Exercise United States) program will always take

-Exercise US day will take place on October 7, 2010.
+Exercise US day will take place on September 25, 2025.
 Please visit the

 sign up page to get your school or organization involved.